biodash/biodash.github.io/content/codeclub/S02E08_multiple_plots/index.md

 <div>

-Try analyzing just the data for Adelie penguins (the only species with data for each of the three islands).
-For theis species, try faceting by island.
+Try analyzing just the data for Adelie penguins (the only species with observations from each of the three islands).
+For this species, try faceting by island.
 Does the relationship seem to be consistent across all islands?

 <details>
 <summary>
 <b>Hint</b> (click here)
 </summary>

-<br> Use [`filter()`](https://rdrr.io/r/stats/filter.html) to select out Adelie penguins, then create a plot similar to in the example, but facet on *island* instead of *species* <br>
+<br> Use [`filter()`](https://rdrr.io/r/stats/filter.html) to select out Adelie penguins, then create a plot similar to the one in the example, but facet on *island* instead of *species* <br>

 </details>
 <details>